build3r/TodayILearned/stoic_lessons/lessons_2021.md

 Trying to inculcate stoic principles in life using "Daily Stoic" - By Ryan Holiday as a guide.
 1. Jan 01: The greatest task you have in life is to differentiate between things you can control and things which are out of your control.
      >“Grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference.”
 Addicts cannot change the abuse suffered in childhood”
+2. Jan 02: Education is freedom.
+We learn or read to be freer, fearless and to achieve state of peace.
+Education has a purpose that is to set a person free.

 57. Feb 26: In fit of rage or passion you may take actions which you will regret.
 At this time try rationalize run these emotions on something else, like writing in a diary, letter etc which will give some time to reflect upon it.
 58. Feb 27: Try to be  **Indifferent** to emotions like greed, lust, passion.
 Don't let them take over you.
 As humans these emotions are natural and shunning them completely might not be possible.